 Each Unity fixture includes a sturdy yoke mount with multiple holes in its base for various fixing options.
-The fixtures weigh:

-- Unity S1 19.4 lbs (8.8 kg) - Unity H1 26.9 lbs (12.2 kg)

-Ensure that the mounting surface and the fixings used are sufficiently rated for the task, including wind shear forces.
-The effective projected areas for the fixtures are:
+The Unity fixture weighs 26.9 lbs (12.2 kg) - ensure that the mounting surface and the fixings used are sufficiently rated for the task (including wind shear forces).